 Obviously, The Graying Area is your go-to for all things awesome, but I also realize that I’m growing my content.
 It’s important to me that I offer you the value you’re looking for.
 So, I put together this list of websites for men.
-No longer will you have to wander the internet, searching for quality content.
+No longer will you have to wander the internet, pounding search engines, visiting unknown sites for quality content.

 If you’re looking for something cool to check out, this list of websites will point you in the right direction.
 Let’s go!

 Lifestyle Websites for Men